-5.5 Amplifier Module
+5.5 Amplifier Modules

-The AC Power Source uses a switch-mode full bridge amplifier module to obtain high efficiency.
-The switched mode amplifier operates at 200 kHz.
-The amplifier module is designated A7.
+The AC Power Source has three switched mode amplifier modules to obtain high efficiency AC outputs.
+The switched mode amplifiers operate at 200 kHz.
+These amplifier modules are designated A7, A8, and A9.

-The Amplifier Module obtains its input signal from the Current Limit Board.
-A 5.0V RMS input signal will generate a full-scale output voltage at the output of the AC Power Source and 100.0V RMS on the primary of the output transformer.
+Each Amplifier Module obtains its input signal from the Oscillator Assembly via the Mother Board.
+A 5.0V RMS input signal will generate 100.0V RMS on the primaries of the output transformers and full-scale output voltage at the outputs of the AC Power Source.

-The Amplifier Module requires 300 VDC, ±15VSW and +15VSW1 supplies.
-The +300 VDC supply comes from the DC input power supply.
+Each Amplifier Module requires a 300 VDC, \pm 15VSW and +15VSW1 supplies.
+The +300 VDC supply comes from the DC supply through one 20 amp fuse on the DC Supply and one of three 5 amp fuses on the Mother Board.

-The Amplifier Module has a thermo-switch mounted on its heat sink.
+Each Amplifier Module has a thermal switch mounted on its heat sink.
 If the heat sink temperature exceeds 100 degrees C, the amplifier shuts down and sends an OVT signal to the oscillator module.
-Logic low on the OVT control line will cause the front panel FAULT indicator to be illuminated.
+Logic low on any of the OVT control lines will cause the front panel FAULT indicator to be illuminated.